Chemistry

 Students receive credit for only one chemistry sequence of any given type.
 For example, a student who has completed CHEM 161 and 165 may not subsequently enroll in CHEM 163 or 167; a student who has completed CHEM 174 and 175 may not subsequently enroll in CHEM 220221, or 230.
 Similarly, students may not enroll in a course (typically of lower number) that is a prerequisite to a course they already have taken.
 For example, a student who has completed an organic chemistry laboratory cannot subsequently enroll in a general chemistry laboratory.

-Special restrictions on laboratory courses Chemistry courses may be taken without the accompanying laboratory, although the department does not recommend it.
+Special restrictions on laboratory courses Although the department does not recommend it, chemistry courses may be taken without the accompanying laboratory.
 However, the appropriate lecture course is a prerequisite or corequisite for each laboratory course.
-This restriction can be waived only by the DUS.
 Students dropping the lecture course corequisite with a laboratory must also drop the laboratory course.

 SUMMARY OF MAJOR REQUIREMENTS